Couple Who Bonded Over Love Of New England Seafood Opens Jersey Shore Restaurant

 "Steve would often say 'Margate needs a joint like this, especially if it were on the water,'" Betty's website says.
 "Well after years of flirting with the idea, the ideal location became available on the Bay in Margate and Betty’s Seafood Shack was born."

-Steve and Robin are no strangers to the food scene.
-They together run Water Dog in Ventnor and Chido Burrito in Northfield.
+Steve is no stranger to the food scene, as he has more than a decade of experience running Water Dog in Ventnor and Chido Burrito in Northfield.
+Betty's is Robin and Steve's first restaurant venture as a couple.

+"We envisioned it and executed the vision together," Robin said.
+"Steve handled the food and I handled the look, vibe, and marketing."

 Betty's is open Wednesday through Monday from noon to 8 p.m. and closed on Tuesdays.